-Unlike Windows PC, it is believed that Mac don’t hang or slow down.
+Unlike Windows PC, it is believed that Mac doesn’t hang or slow down.
 Ironically it’s not true yes! even Mac can perform slow.
 If you are a windows user and you are facing the same issue you may read this to Boost your Windows with these simple tricks.
-Meanwhile let’s talk about some Mac slowing down issue and the reason behind it.
-Also we have detailed some easy to tips to boost your Mac OS.
+Meanwhile, let’s talk about some Mac slowing down the issue and the reason behind it.
+Also, we have detailed some easy tips to boost your Mac OS.

 Most of the cleaner programs can help you to delete junk files but they cannot help with the speed.

 Quick Ways to Speed Up a Slow Mac

 1. Find Most resource eating process and services

 Like Windows Task Manager, Mac is equipped with Activity Monitor which lets you keep an eye on all running processes and programs which are eating maximum of resources of your Mac.

 You can open Activity Manager by pressing Command+space and typing Activity Monitor.

 Toggle “% CPU” and sort it by CPU usages.
 Here you can see all the processes and services using the maximum of the CPU.